ovnisoftware/Bulk-Import-CSV-Stock-Quotes-Into-SQL-Server-Script/README.md

 1. Download some .csv stock information using the Yahoo Finance Quote Downloader app I wrote (also on Github here: https://github.com/ovnisoftware/YahooFinanceQuoteDownloader)

-2. Create a new database in SQL Server (I used SSMS 2014 but it may work in previous versions but I didn't test it)
+2. Create a new database in SQL Server (I used SSMS 2014 but it may work in previous versions.
+However I I didn't test it)

 3. Run the TickerPopulation.sql script to create the table that will hold all of the stock quotes.